-Additional Lead-Safe Work Practices
+Lead-Safe Work Practices

+Lead-Safe Weatherization (LSW) is a set of procedures developed by the DOE prior to the enactment of the RRP rule.
+LSW requires the same basic procedures as RRP in pre-1978 homes.
 When engaging in the paint-disturbing weatherization activities, follow these lead-safe work practices that were established by weatherization experts.

 - ✓ Wear a tight-fitting respirator to protect yourself from breathing dust or other pollutants. - ✓ Confine your work within the dwelling to the smallest possible floor area.
-Seal this area off carefully with floorto-ceiling barriers made of disposable plastic sheeting, sealed at floor and ceiling with tape. - ✓ Don't use heat guns or power sanders in LSW work. - ✓ Spray water on the painted surfaces to keep dust out of the air during drilling, cutting, or scraping painted surfaces.
+Seal this area off carefully with floorto-ceiling barriers made of disposable plastic sheeting, sealed at floor and ceiling with tape.

+- $\checkmark\,$ Don't use heat guns or power sanders in LSW work. - ✓ Spray water on the painted surfaces to keep dust out of the air during drilling, cutting, or scraping painted surfaces.